Peirce Island Wastewater Facility

 Municipal wastewater treatment facilities that provide only Primary Treatment are seldom allowed under current regulatory standards.
 A minimum of Secondary Treatment is required by the 1972 Clean Water Act.
 The use of Primary Treatment as the sole treatment technology was only allowed for certain facilities where a waiver from Secondary Treatment under Section 301(h) of the Clean Water Act was provided under the National Pollutant Discharge Elimination System (NPDES) permits issued by the Environmental Protection Agency (EPA).
 The City had received a NPDES permit from EPA with a waiver from Secondary Treatment standards that expired in 1985, and this permit remained in effect pending issuance of a renewed permit.
 A draft NPDES permit renewal with a 301(h) waiver was issued to the City in 2002 by EPA , but after appeal was rescinded and a permit requiring Secondary Treatment was received from EPA in 2007.
 The City was required to enter into an Administrative Order with the EPA to upgrade the treatment facility because it could not meet this permit.
 In 2009 the City entered into a Consent Decree with EPA that outlined the steps and timeframe to upgrade the existing WWTF to meet Secondary Treatment standards.
 This Consent Decree has been modified since 2009 with the First Modification in 2012 and Second Modification in 2017.
 The Consent Decree Second Modification outlines the current schedule for meeting Secondary Treatment permit levels by April 2020.
 The Consent Decree further requires seasonal treatment for total nitrogen.

-The treatment facility upgrades which are currently under construction include building a biological treatment system capable of meeting secondary level treatment requirements and providing nitrogen removal.
+The Peirce Island Wastewater Treatment Facility (WWTF) Upgrade Project was completed in 2021, after four and half years of construction.
+The project included complete reconstruction of the facility with a new Headworks Building, Solids Building, Biological Aerated Filter Building, Electrical Building, Standby Generator, Gravity Thickener and Operations/Lab Building.
+The biological treatment system is meeting secondary level treatment requirements and providing nitrogen removal.
 The City took extensive measures to select a treatment technology that both had a small footprint to minimize the impact on Peirce Island, and that provides flexibility.
-The ongoing WWTF upgrade includes the addition of a two stage biological aerated filter (BAF).
-This system will treat carbonaceous organics and will convert ammonia to nitrogen gas.
-There are a number of additional treatment processes being upgraded and added as part of the project.
-The final treatment system will include raw wastewater screening (new), aerated grit removal, primary clarification (CEPT during wet weather events), BAF influent pumping, BAF Stage 1 (carbon removal and nitrification), BAF Stage 2 (denitrification), disinfection with liquid chlorine and dechlorination.
-Sludge generated in the upgraded treatment facility will be thickened in two gravity thickeners, stored in aerated storage tanks, dewatered on rotary screw presses, and then disposed of at a landfill.
+The project also included the addition of a two stage biological aerated filter (BAF).
+This system treats carbonaceous organics and converts ammonia to nitrogen gas.
+The final treatment system includes raw wastewater screening (new), aerated grit removal, primary clarification (CEPT during wet weather events), BAF influent pumping, BAF Stage 1 (carbon removal and nitrification), BAF Stage 2 (denitrification), disinfection with liquid chlorine and dechlorination.
+Sludge generated in the upgraded treatment facility is thickened in two gravity thickeners, stored in aerated storage tanks, dewatered on rotary screw presses, and then disposed of at a landfill.